flomesh-io/pipy/README.md

 ### Fast

 Pipy is written in C++.
 It leverages asynchronous networking.
 Allocated resources are pooled and reused.
 Data is transferred internally by pointers whenever possible, minimizing the pressure on memory bandwidth.
-It is fast in every way.
+It's fast in every way.

 ### Tiny